mathflare/mathflare/README.md

 #### Note:

-On the 5th of June 2021 we officially changed our company's name from `Liquid Geometry LLC.` => `MathFlare LLC.`
+On the 5th of June 2021 we changed our company's name from `Liquid Geometry LLC.` to `MathFlare LLC.`

 ____